The Police, Crime, Sentencing and Court Bill (PCSC) received royal assent at the end of April 2022.

-However, they have also committed to ensuring that the system is agile enough to give individuals a fair start on their road to rehabilitation which means reducing the time it takes for some sentences/disposals to become spent.
+However, they also committed to ensuring that the system is agile enough to give individuals a fair start on their road to rehabilitation which means reducing the time it takes for some sentences/disposals to become spent.

 This is something Unlock has been campaigning for over many years and we know the changes will mean that thousands of people each year will benefit from seeing their convictions become spent much sooner.
 Many will see their chances of getting into paid employment increase and insurance premiums reduced.